hatonthecat/Projectnaive/README.md

 https://en.wikipedia.org/wiki/Naivety

-Feigning naivety", or "playing naive" while it can be a used as a tool, is not equivalent to naivety as a lifestyle or ideology.
+"Feigning naivety", or "playing naive," while it can be a used as a tool, is not equivalent to naivety as a lifestyle or ideology.
 Obviously being naive for the sake of being naive can be questioned, but applying naivety towards genuine inquiry in Situationist contexts is a potent concept.